DouglasRoyds/vimrc/doc/pyclewn.md

 ---------

 Before getting tangled in Pyclewn, we can check that gdb is a flyer from the command line.
-If you're unfamiliar with gdb, work your way through the [Sample gdb session][gdb-sample] first.
+If you're unfamiliar with gdb, work your way through the [Sample gdb session][gdb-sample] first, or through [Faye Williams's excellent tutorial][faye-williams].

 In the build directory, set a solib-search-path (local debugging) or sysroot (cross-debugging) and a default main() breakpoint in .gdbinit